Table of Contents

 This ensures sensitive pricing calculations and underwriting criteria remain visible only to authorized users.

-Beyond rating, Insillion extends Excel-to-API capabilities to speed the path from quote to submission.
+Beyond rating, Insillion extends Excel to API capabilities to speed the path from quote to submission.
 Once a product is created, it is automatically mapped to the relevant APIs, including APIs for PDF generation.
-MGAs can choose between:
+Generated APIs can also be consumed directly within underwriting workflows, connecting submission intake, underwriting review, pricing, quote generation, document production, and policy issuance within a unified process.
+This eliminates disconnected handoffs between rating engines, underwriting systems, and distribution platforms.

 - HTML-based, designed for more detailed and visually rich documents